gutjuri/blight/README.md

 You can download the latest binary file [here](https://github.com/juril33t/blight/releases/download/0.1.0.0/blight-0.1.0.0.zip).
 Unzip it in a directory of your choice (ideally in your PATH, e.g. in /home/yourname/.local/bin).

-If you don't want to give root permissions to blight everytime you run it, execute `sudo give_permissions.sh /path/to/blight`.
+If you don't want to give root permissions to blight everytime you run it, execute `sudo ./give_permissions.sh /path/to/blight`.
 This gives blight permissions to edit the linux `brightness` file.

 ### Building from source